Modules and SPL2 statements

 A module is like a file that consists of one or more related SPL2 statements.
 SPL2 statements are searches and other types of data-related code.

-Modules are useful for grouping a set of related searches, functions, and data type definitions.
+Modules are useful for grouping a set of related searches, custom functions, and custom data types.
 Here are some examples for using modules:

-- To define a function in a function statement and then use that function in a search statement
+- To define a custom function in a function statement and then use that function in a search statement.

-- To process the same data in multiple different ways to avoid running a common base search again
+- To process the same data in multiple different ways by including a common base search in subsequent searches.

 Modules always live inside a namespace.
 Namespaces are like folders in a file system.
 Modules are files inside the folders.